 An interactivemap of American gun violence.

-In transportation policy, the solution is to require the driver’s license applicant to show that he or she can parallel park, execute a three-point turn, and merge safely into traffic as a DMV staffer scores their performance.
+State driving tests require license applicants to show that they can parallel park, execute a three-point turn, and merge safely into traffic as a Department of Motor Vehicles staffer scores their performance.
 But here’s where the car analogy breaks down for Venden.
 He thinks government mandated live-fire training for concealed carriers goes too far.

-Seven states — Maine, Arizona, Kansas, Wyoming, Alaska, Vermont, and now Missouri — do not require a permit to carry a concealed handgun inside their borders.
-But some residents of these “permitless” states opt to obtain a license anyway, often for the ability to carry out of state.
+Seven states — Maine, Arizona, Kansas, Wyoming, Alaska, Vermont, and now Missouri — do not require a permit to carry a concealed handgun within their borders.
+But some residents of these “permitless” states opt to obtain a license anyway, often for the ability to carry their guns out of state.
 (Only in Vermont is this not an option, since Vermont does not issue concealed carry permits at all.)
 The only permitless states that require live-fire training for a concealed carry permit are Kansas and Alaska.

 Only six states require both residents and concealed carriers visiting from out of state to undergo live-fire training.
 They are Connecticut, Illinois, Maryland, New Jersey, Rhode Island, and Minnesota.

-Permits from Virginia are valid in North Carolina, and only ask applicants to pay a fee, watch a gun safety video, and answer an online questionnaire.
-Attorney General Mark R. Herring announced in December that Virginia would disband recognition agreements with 25 states, including North Carolina.
-But a month later, Governor Terry McAuliffe brokered a deal to reverse the new rule, enraging gun violence prevention advocates.
+Permits from Virginia are valid in North Carolina, and only require applicants to pay a fee, watch a gun safety video, and answer an online questionnaire.
+Attorney General Mark R. Herring announced in December that Virginia would no longer recognize agreements with 25 states, including North Carolina.
+But a month later, Governor Terry McAuliffe brokered a deal to reverse the new rule, enraging gun-control advocates.

 Even if Virginia were still moving toward toughening its permitting rules, North Carolinians unwilling to visit the range would still have had their choice of options.
-Utah and Arizona not only have no live fire requirements, but also allow people to apply for their permits from anywhere in the country (Utah permit classes are popular as far away as Maryland, for instance).
+Utah and Arizona not only have no live-fire requirements, but also allow people to apply for their permits from anywhere in the country (Utah permit classes are popular as far away as Maryland, for instance).

 [Photo: George Frey/Getty Images; Maps by Joel Arbaje]